The positive effects of including learning and development in performance management

-According to a study of the McDonald’s business model, incorporating learning and development into performance management not only encourages employees to pursue L&D opportunities but also positions them as a reward.
+According to a McDonald’s business model study, incorporating learning and development into performance management not only encourages people to pursue L&D opportunities but also positions them as a reward.

-To create a culture that celebrates learning and development, you’ll want to position L&D opportunities as rewards from the very beginning of an employee’s tenure.
+To create a culture that celebrates learning and development, you’ll want to position L&D opportunities as rewards from the very beginning of a person’s tenure.

 Prioritize L&D in recruitment conversations

-When you’re competing for top talent, you need to make sure you’re offering a top-flight suite of perks for your people.
-Especially with so many of us now working remotely, we’re seeing a move away from the beer-and-pool table perks that used to epitomize startup culture towards more “wholesome” perks like learning and development budgets.
+When you’re competing for top talent, you need to make sure you’re offering a top-flight suite of perks.
+Especially with so many people working remotely now, we’re seeing a move away from the beer-and-pool table perks that used to epitomize startup culture towards more “wholesome” perks like learning and development budgets.

 To recruit candidates who are development-minded, make sure to bring up learning and development opportunities early in recruitment discussions.
-Share the connection between performance and L&D: that success is much broader than just finished tasks, but is measured also by growth and advancement.
-When it comes time to meet the hiring manager, make sure they can speak to their expectations for L&D and performance throughout an employee’s tenure.
+Share the connection between performance and L&D: Success is much broader than finished tasks and is also measured by growth and advancement.
+When it comes time to meet the hiring manager, make sure people can speak to their expectations for L&D and performance throughout their tenure.

 Be candid with recruits about budgets and opportunities available to them.
-Does your organization allow employees to take personal days for conferences, or do they have an annual budget for self-determined development opportunities?
-Position your L&D allowances as perks and the recruits will jump on board.
+Does your organization allow people to take personal days for conferences, or do they have an annual budget for self-determined development opportunities?
+Position your L&D allowances as perks, and the recruits will jump on board.

 Performance, onboarding, and learning and development

 The earlier you engage new hires in your company’s performance management processes, the better.
-According to a study of Gen Z’s expectations for onboarding published by the Journal of Organizational Change Management, 61% of employees feel like their jobs were misrepresented during recruitment and onboarding—something that could be easily fixed by incorporating performance management early and openly.
+According to a study of Gen Z’s expectations for onboarding published by the Journal of Organizational Change Management, 61 percent of people feel like companies misrepresented their jobs during recruitment and onboarding—something organizations could easily fix by incorporating performance management early and openly.

 That same study of Gen Z employees cites learning and development as a specific factor in increasing employee motivation and engagement.
-Introducing performance management and learning and development opportunities as interconnected experiences during an employee’s first weeks will help acclimate them to their role and your organization’s culture.
+Introducing performance management and learning and development opportunities as interconnected experiences during a person’s first weeks will help acclimate them to their role and your organization’s culture.

 Kicking off performance management on day one helps managers and their people align organizational and personal goals and expectations.
-Incorporate learning and development opportunities into these early-days conversations by presenting industry courses and conferences that are available to the employee, discussing career trajectories and growth options for folks who have been in their role, and asking where they see this role taking them so you can develop a personalized performance management plan together.
+Incorporate learning and development opportunities into these early-day conversations: Present available industry courses and conferences and discuss career trajectories and growth options.
+Most importantly, ask your people where they see this role taking them so you can develop a personalized performance management plan together.

 Recommended For Further Reading